 We believed that Agile was perhaps even more suited to transforming public services than it is for the IT world because it thrives in a world of complexity.
 We have tried, tested, and improved the approach (we think) on real projects in public services.
 We’ve developed this course because we genuinely believe that taking an Agile approach to delivery in the public sector leads to much better results, more social value, and crucially improved outcomes for citizens.

-The Agile Master for Public Services is an immersive training programme, held over two days, which blends theory and practical exercises to develop a thorough working knowledge of Agile and how it can be used to deliver complex change projects within the public sector.
+The Agile Master for Public Services is an immersive training programme, which blends theory and practical exercises to develop a thorough working knowledge of Agile and how it can be used to deliver complex change projects within the public sector.

-At this point, we’d usually set out what people learn on each day of the programme, but we run the training itself as an Agile project.
+At this point, we’d usually set out what people learn during the programme, but we run the training itself as an Agile project.
 Delegates take on the different roles within an Agile project and they choose what to work through and when (just like an Agile team – this will make sense when you do the training).
 Our experience is that this really helps to embed learning.

 What people say about the Agile Master in Public Services